Why Journalism Need a Therapist

 Headlines and labels are only part of the story.
 Anytime we separate a part from the whole we lose sight of the big picture and tend to fill the holes with assumptions that make us the most comfortable and therefore least responsible for solving the problem.
 Homeless people are lazy bums, feeding off the system.
 Hey, did I tell you I just got a heated storage unit?
 Yea, I can finally clear out some space in my garage for the jet skis I bought with the settlement money.
 Saweeet!

-Again, it’s human nature to preserve our perspective of the world because that’s how we survive, especially when faced with suffering or tragic loss in the absence of skills to deal with reality.
-Horrific news overwhelms our ability to cope and since most of us aren’t Bill Gates we aren’t individually equipped to fix problems of epic magnitude.
+Again, it’s human nature to preserve our perspective of the world because that’s how we survive, especially when faced with suffering or tragic loss in the absence of the skills and resources needed to deal with reality.
+Horrific news overwhelms our ability to cope and since most of us aren’t Bill Gates, we aren’t individually equipped to fix problems of epic magnitude.
 And even though it’s nice to have enough money, we know it won’t solve everything and might even be the part of the problem.

 Case in point: White Women Seeking Domestic Liberation Are Found to be Hysterical by Top Psychiatrists; “Lock ‘Em Up!”
 Doc Says